aubreyrjones/lemon-py/README.md

 You can then load it in Python with `import MOD_NAME`, where `MOD_NAME` is whatever you configured with the `@pymod` directive inside the grammar file.

+## Setting C/C++ Compiler

+lemon-py internally uses your system's C compiler to bootstrap the `lemon` executable, and then the C++ compiler each time you rebuild a target grammar.

+lemon-py will first check for the `CC` and `CXX` environment variables, to set the C and C++ compilers respectively.

+If not set via environment, lemon-py uses `clang` on MacOS and `gcc`/`g++` everywhere else.

 _____________________________________________________________________